-When it comes to antioxidants, dark skinned berries take top position.
+When it comes to antioxidants, dark-skinned berries take top position.
 They might be small but raspberries, cranberries and the like are extremely potent and blueberries especially are amazing when it comes to preventing oxidative stress.
-In fact, studies have found that blueberries may even help to strengthen your immune system thus benefitting your liver – just a few portions every week could help to protect your liver from damage and encourage the proliferation of antioxidant enzymes.1
+In fact, studies have found that blueberries may even help to strengthen your immune system thus benefitting your liver – just a few portions every week could help to protect your liver from damage and encourage the proliferation of antioxidant enzymes.4

 How do you cook Brussel sprouts?
 When it comes to eating Brussel sprouts, most of us probably don’t give them the attention they deserve.
 They’re actually pretty versatile – you can roast them with spices, pan fry with seasoning or even incorporate them into tasty stir fries.

-Grapes are surprisingly rich in nutrients, with dark red or purple in particular containing a bountiful amount of antioxidants, including resveratrol which can help to lower inflammation quite dramatically.5 It isn’t just the flesh or the skin of grapes that’s useful either – studies have found that grape seeds may also be beneficial too.
-One such study published in the World Journal of Gastroenterology found that grape seeds, in addition to other parts of the grape fruit, were capable preventing liver damage6 whilst another smaller study discovered that supplementing with grape seed extract over a 3 month period actually helped to improve liver function in those with Non-Alcoholic Fatty Liver Disease (NAFLD).7
+Grapes are surprisingly rich in nutrients, with dark red or purple, in particular, containing a bountiful amount of antioxidants, including resveratrol which can help to lower inflammation quite dramatically.7 It isn’t just the flesh or the skin of grapes that’s useful either – studies have found that grape seeds may also be beneficial too.
+One such study published in the World Journal of Gastroenterology found that grape seeds, in addition to other parts of the grape, had a role to play in preventing liver damage8 whilst another smaller study discovered that supplementing with grape seed extract over a 3 month period actually helped to improve liver function in those with Non-Alcoholic Fatty Liver Disease (NAFLD).7

 Which part of the grape is best?
-Grapes are good to incorporate into your diet but the seeds often pose a hazard, particularly to young children, so if you really want to reap the benefit of this part of the grape fruit, a supplement might be your best option.
-Fortunately grape seed extract is enjoying something of a popularity surge at the moment so there are plenty of options available – Solgar’s Grape Seed Extract is just one amongst the many you can find with our friends at Jan de Vries.
+Grapes are good to incorporate into your diet but the seeds often pose a hazard, particularly to young children, so if you really want to reap the benefit of this part of the grape, a supplement might be your best option.
+Fortunately, grape seed extract is enjoying something of a popularity surge at the moment so there are plenty of options available.

 Where do I get prickly pears from?
 If you live here in the UK, the chances are you might not know where exactly to find prickly pears – they don’t exactly sound like something you can pick off the supermarket shelves.
 The good news is that many health food shops throughout the UK are now stocking these prickly fruits so it might be worth getting in contact with your local store to find out.